 The Mk5 and Mk7 seats are easily differentiated by the parachute housing.
 On the Mk5, the parachute was enclosed in a horseshoe-shaped fabric casing that was housed in a black-painted metal shell on the upper seat back.
 (See the F4D P5 picture above.)
 On the Mk7, the parachute was enclosed in a green composite horseshoe-shaped shell mounted on the upper seat back.

-The changeover to the Mk 7 seat in U.S. Navy fighters began in early 1968.
-The first F-4Js were produced with Mk 5 seats and then retrofitted, as were F-4Bs; the changeover was reportedly complete by 1970.
+The changeover to the Mk 7 seat in U.S. Navy fighters began in late 1967.
+The first F-4Js were produced with Mk 5 seats (deliveries with Mk7s reportedly began in December 1967) and then retrofitted, as were F-4Bs; the changeover was reportedly complete by 1970.
 (The last RF-4Bs were reportedly delivered with the Mk 7.)
 The F-8J conversions from F-8Es included the installation of the F7 seat.
 The Hs (rebuilt F-8Ds) after mid 1968, and all Ks (rebuilt F-8Cs) and Ls (rebuilt F-8Bs) models were also delivered with the F7 seat.